HanXuMartin/Color-Invariant-Skin-Segmentation/README.md

 ```
 python FCN.py
 ```
+Checkpoints will be saved in the FCN/checkpoints as default.
 ## Cite this repo
 If you find this repo useful, please consider citing it as following:
 ```